All Episodes

 I'm a lost cause.

-But Daddy, you're rooting for yeah, I'm rooting for the cheaters.
+I'm rooting for the cheaters.

-What do you mean cheaters never profit?
+What do you mean, cheaters never profit?

 Take a look at the Oval Office.

-This is my whole what do you mean cheaters never profit?
+This is my whole, what do you mean, cheaters never profit?

-Cheaters never practically Hillary Clinton.
+Cheaters never, particularly Hillary Clinton.

-Cheaters never profit.
+Cheaters never profit for crying.

 Look at Al Sharpton.

-But these people will never ever feel embarrassed over what their buddies in the Democrat Party.
+But these people will never, ever feel embarrassed over what their buddies in the Democrat Party.

 Oh, no way.